belaz19/llm-explore-Norway/README.md

 ```

 ## LLM evaluation
-The notebook `eval_llm.ipynb` is used to evaluate LLMs.
+The notebook `eval_llm.ipynb` is used to evaluate LLMs for our case.
 Multiple approaches are evaluated, and the best one is used.
-100 random questions are chosen from `ground-truth-data.csv`, then answered by LLMs and then evaluated by LLM whether they are relevant or not.
+100 random questions are chosen from `ground-truth-data.csv`, then answered by LLMs and then evaluated by LLM whether the answers are relevant or not.

-The evaluated LLMs:
+The evaluated LLMs are:
 1. answered by gpt-5-mini (and then evaluated by gpt-5-mini): RELEVANT 83, PARTLY_RELEVANT 15, NON_RELEVANT 2
 2. answered by gpt-5-nano (and then evaluated by gpt-5-mini): RELEVANT 82, PARTLY_RELEVANT 15, NON_RELEVANT 3